-This case report indicates the applicability of 3D conformal radiotherapy in patients after the breast cancer surgery with a high cardiovascular risk.
-Since the application of this technique is the most frequent at our centre, despite the implementation of new techniques, this case report confirms its safety and applicability in high-risk patients.
+This case report indicates the applicability of 3D conformal radiotherapy in patients after breast cancer surgery with a high cardiovascular risk.
+Since the application of this technique is the most frequent at our centre, despite the implementation of new techniques, this case report confirms its safety and applicability in high-risk patients despite the implementation of new techniques.
 The applied radiation therapy in the patient in this case report points to its low toxic effect, while the noticed negative effects in high-risk patients were removed.
-The therapeutic treatment was finished a few months ago and since then there have not been delayed complications, and in the future monitoring they will be noted.
-References:
+The treatment was finished a few months ago and since then there have not been delayed complications, and in the future monitoring, they will be noted.